 We're talking about the processes required to keep clothes clean and in working order.
 As a rule, the less washing you do, the longer a piece of clothing lasts and the lower the energy consumption of that clothing.

 The era of fast fashion has encouraged us to throw things away when they show the first signs of damage.
 But keeping a garment for an extra 9 months is said to reduce waste and water usage by 20-30%.
 Imagine what an extra 5 years would do.

 The energy required to wash clothing is a very significant factor in its total energy usage from fibre to end of life.
 It is often the least appreciated aspect of that energy matrix, but even washing clothing on a cold setting can make a material difference across its lifetime.

 The solution is to create something that doesn’t need washing after every wear and washing it in a careful way when it does need a wash.
 If you complement that with a 'repair, don't replace' mindset, we can breathe many more years into the lifecycle of our clothing.

-Linen is a naturally durable material that doesn’t need regular washing because of its inherent anti-bacterial properties.
-We recommend wearing a shirt at least 4 or 5 times between washes.
+Linen and wool are naturally durable materials that doesn’t need regular washing because of their inherent anti-bacterial properties.
+We recommend wearing an item at least 4 or 5 times between washes.